-- Contextual aspects: society, politics, economy and gender in Renaissance England.

-- Character construction.

-- The use of the supernatural and its bearing on the relation between the past and the present.

-- Knowledge and politics.

-- The tragic dimension of the play.
+- The romance as a genre.
+The importance of the coming-back-to-life theme in this genre. - Contextual aspects: society, politics, economy and gender in Renaissance England. - Character construction in relation to the ending of the play. - The use of magic and its relevance in the denouement. - Knowledge and politics, colonisation and language: categories that shape the outcome of the play.